coozoo/androidprocmon/README.md

 # Android Process Monitor (androidprocmon)

 ## Summary
 It's a tool that allow monitoring of android application with logging possibility through ADB.
 Actually it's some kind of UI for adb and tools on android device - top and dumpsys.
-There is chart represantation of live data, possibility to execute command on device and somekind of interface for logcat.
-So it's very good when you need to test your applicatuion on android device and monitor resources.
+There is chart representation of live data, possibility to execute command on device and some kind of interface for logcat.
+So it's very good when you need to test your application on android device and monitor resources.

 <img src="https://cloud.githubusercontent.com/assets/25594311/23156611/5b34452a-f820-11e6-9ba3-07fba869ef3c.png" width="60%"></img>